belcurv/medium/modular_js_2.md

 </html>
 ```

-We might as well begin our main CSS stylesheet now too.
+Let's create our main CSS stylesheet now too.
 Create a new file `style.css` in your `/src/css` folder:

 ```css
 /* /src/css/style.css */